MauricioRobayo/eleventy-blog/README.md

 ## Build With

-- Plain oldschool HTML and CSS.
+- Plain old-school HTML and CSS.
 - Hosted on GitHub pages.

 ## Live Site